What Lawyers Need to Know About Law Firm Data Encryption

 Keeping confidential data secure goes hand in hand with being a lawyer.
 And that means taking the necessary steps to ensure that information stays safe from prying eyes.
 Encryption is a quintessential step in safeguarding your data and should be part of any cybersecurity best practices and protocols.
 Plus, it’s simple and affordable to use.
 Simply put, there’s no excuse for lawyers not to use data encryption.

 It’s also crucial for lawyers to monitor risks to data security in the changing digital landscape and use the appropriate tools to prevent data breaches.
-Staying up to date on tech trends and innovations can go a long way toward safeguarding your data and your law firm.
+Doing a risk assessment of your law firm and staying up to date on tech trends and innovations can go a long way toward safeguarding your data and your law firm.

 Of course, even the most sophisticated security measures aren’t entirely foolproof.
 That’s why having cyber liability insurance needs to be part of any law firm’s cybersecurity measures.
 If a data breach occurs, cyber insurance can protect your law firm by covering expenses, providing a crisis PR response, and dealing with client notifications.
 If you’re interested in learning how cyber insurance can benefit your law firm, reach out to one of our experienced brokers, or visit Embroker’s digital platform to get an online quote.